BryanH/Wordpress_flickr_slideshow/readme.txt

 2. Shortcode in post

 == Changelog ==
+= 1.11 =
+* Modified output to be compatible with Mobile devices.

 = 1.10 =
 * Cleaned up shortcode filter and made it more robust
 * Fixed typos in settings screen